Last Updated on

 Why use English Conversation Topics to start Discussions with ESL students?

-Conversation is one of the most important aspects of leaning English as a second language, (ESL).
+While you can learn through textbooks, games or online websites, conversation is one of the most important aspects of leaning English as a second language, (ESL).
 Speaking in conversational form is helpful for students because they have to think about topics and words in their head before they say them.

 Conversation and discussions are also great for helping students to learn about certain topics.
 The more they use these topics in conversation the better practice they will gain when speaking in full conversations as they progress in their English language abilities.